Beliavsky/Fortran-tools-on-GitHub/README.md

 ### Build Tools
 [FCM](https://github.com/metomi/fcm): modern Fortran build system + wrappers to Subversion for scientific software development, from metomi

+[FoBiS.py, Fortran Building System for poor people](https://github.com/szaghi/FoBiS): automatic parsing of files for dependency-hierarchy creation in case of use and include statements, and automatic building of all programs found into the root directory parsed or only a specific selected target, by szaghi et al.

 [fortdepend](https://github.com/ZedThree/fort_depend.py): python script to generate dependencies for Fortran projects, by ZedThree

 [Fortran Package Manager for Visual Studio](https://github.com/everythingfunctional/fpm-for-VS): adds options and menu entries for building, running and testing your Fortran project using the Fortran Package Manager (fpm), by everythingfunctional